maniekcz/company--test/README.md

 This is coding test

-If you would run test please run command below:
+If you run test please type command below:

 ```bash
 $ composer test
 ```

-If your environment is not prepared to launch tests you can use docker
+If your environment is't prepared to launch tests you can use docker

 ```bash
 $ docker-compose run composer install